The Robust Minimal Controllability Problem: Minimum Controllability Problems

-In this section, we show that the minimal controllability problem (MCP), given the left-eigenbasis of the dynamics simple matrix $A$, is polynomially reducible to the minimum set covering problem (Section~\ref{exactSolSection}).
-This reduction is achieved by exploiting the PBH eigenvector criterion (Theorem~\ref{popovvalvector}) for controllability.
-More precisely, the reduction is obtained in two steps: first we provide a necessary condition on the structure $\bar{b}$ of the sparsest input vector $b$ (see Lemma~\ref{lemma1}), which is obtained by formulating a minimum set covering problem (see Algorithm~\ref{buildsets}) associated with the structure (i.e., location of non-zero entries) of the left-eigenvectors of the dynamics matrix $A$.
-Second, we show that a possible numerical realization of $\bar{b}$ which solves the MCP may be generated using a polynomial construction, using Algorithm~\ref{procedure}.
-More specifically, such sparsity of $\bar b$ matches the one determined by Algorithm~\ref{buildsets}.
-Further, both algorithms (Algorithm~\ref{buildsets} and Algorithm~\ref{procedure}) have polynomial complexity in the number of state variables (see Lemma~\ref{soundness}).
-These results combined provide a systematic solution to the MCP (see Theorem~\ref{exactSolTheorem}), and are intermediary results to another main result of the paper, stated in Theorem~\ref{thmain}, i.e., the decision version of the MCP, given the left-eigenbasis of the dynamics simple matrix $A$, is NP-complete.
-Additionally, we also provide density arguments which show that almost all numerical realizations of the structural vectors $\bar b$ (with maximum sparsity given by Lemma~\ref{lemma1}) are a solution to the MCP, see Corollary~\ref{densityMCP}.
+In this section, we present a systematic method to obtain a solution to the MCP problem.
+First, we show that given a left-eigenbasis of the dynamics' matrix $A$, it is possible to polynomially reduce the MCP to the minimum set covering problem.
+This reduction assumes that we only have a single effective input to actuate the system, i.e., the input matrix has a single non-zero column.
+Notice that a feasible solution always exist because $A$ is simple.
+Subsequently, we say that the input vector is a solution to the MCP if the input matrix obtained consists of one effective input associated with that input.
+Further, in Theorem~\ref{generalSol2MCP}, we show that this can be done without loss of generality.
+The reduction is achieved by exploiting the PBH eigenvector criterion (Theorem~\ref{popovvalvector}) for controllability.
+More precisely, the reduction is obtained in two steps: first, we provide a necessary condition on the structure $\bar{b}$ of the sparsest input vector $b$ (see Lemma~\ref{lemma1}), which is obtained by formulating a minimum set covering problem (see Algorithm~\ref{buildsets}) associated with the structure (i.e., location of non-zero entries) of the left-eigenvectors of the dynamics' matrix $A$.
+Secondly, we show that a possible numerical realization of $\bar{b}$ which solves the MCP may be generated using a polynomial construction (Algorithm~\ref{procedure}).
+Both algorithms (Algorithm~\ref{buildsets} and Algorithm~\ref{procedure}) have polynomial complexity in the number of state variables (Theorem~\ref{soundness}).
+Further, the sequential use of these algorithms provides a systematic solution to the MCP (see Theorem~\ref{exactSolTheorem}).

-Complementary to the main result of this paper, we show (see Corollary~\ref{upper-bound}) that approximated solutions to the minimum set covering problem yield feasible sub-optimal (in general) solutions to the MCP, with guaranteed optimality gap.